 The Penfold Investment Platform has a clean, minimal, modern appearance and its advantage lies in its simplicity.
-Penfold appear to have made every effort to keep their platform as user friendly as possible, catering to the needs of novice pension savers and investors who are self-employed.
+Penfold appears to have made every effort to keep their platform as user friendly as possible, catering to the needs of novice pension savers and investors who are self-employed.

 Penfold Mobile App

 Penfold have made everything to do with pension plans really easy to manage with their innovative app.
 A quick look at their app store rating will reveal a score of 4.7 out of 5 which is a very respectable rating from happy customers.
 TrustPilot have an even better score of 4.9 out of 5.
 Like the web platform, Penfold have succeeded in keeping their app very user friendly, with a clean modern design and simplistic layout.
 The app is very much designed towards saving you time and Penfold have left off a lot of the complex tools that can clutter some of the alternative provider apps that are available.